guckstift/crispy/docs/crispy-0.1.md

 A variable declaration introduces a new variable `IDENT` and optionally assigns an initial value `expr` to it.
 The same variable `x` is not allowed to be redeclared.
 A variable is not bound to a fixed type over its lifetime.
+If the initial value is omitted then the variable is `null` by default.

 A variable assignment stores a new value `expr` into a variable `IDENT` which must be declared be a previous corresponding `vardecl`.